 - Bright Future After School program for OVC

 - Tukwafela Support Group( Sewing project)

-A comprehensive health program that focus on public health awareness for the community, workplace and schools using a participatory approach: focus group discussions, peer group discussion, video facilitation and counselling which aimed to positively change and improve the knowledge, attitudes and behaviour of our people with regard to HIV/AIDS and other health related issues.
+A comprehensive health program that focus on public health awareness to the community and schools using a participatory approach focus group discussions, peer group discussion and video facilitation which aimed to positively change and improve the knowledge, attitudes and behaviour of our people with regard to health related issues.

-This program is designed to provide a comprehensive program for the Orphans and vulnerable children of Ongwediva and surrounding villages in a friendly, safe and caring environment.
-The program offer Education Support such as homework assistance, music, art, knitting, sewing, basic computer classes.
-Psychological support include activities such as sport activities, children clubs, group counselling, hygienic practice, life skill program, home visit and provision of a meal.
+The bright future after school program is designed to provide a comprehensive program for the Orphans and other vulnerable children of Ongwediva town and surrounding villages in a friendly, safe and caring environment.

 Community Wellness and Care Program

-It aiming to strengthen, improve the quality of life and extended lifespan of people infected and affected by different health threatening illness.
-The program strive to provide wellness and care services to residents of Ongwediva in the form of psychological, spiritual, physical and emotional counselling through referral services.
+Its project goal is to strengthen the quality of life and extended lifespan of people infected and affected by different health threatening illness.
+The community wellness and care program strive to provide wellness and care services to families and individuals in the community.